mozkomor05/YT-Age-Restriction-Bypass/README.md

 # YTARB -   YouTube Age Restriction Bypass
 Changing your date birth isn't enough anymore.
 In order to watch age-restricted videos you have to verify yourself using personal documents.
-Not with this script thought.
+Not with this script though.

 # Description